Tutorial: Enrich a Cognitive Search index with custom entities from your data

 .jsonfiles you downloaded earlier.

-Once your resource and storage container are configured, create a new custom text classification project.
+Once your resource and storage account are configured, create a new custom NER project.
 A project is a work area for building your custom ML models based on your data.
 Your project can only be accessed by you and others who have access to the Language resource being used.

 Sign into the Language Studio.
 A window will appear to let you select your subscription and Language resource.
-Select your Language resource.
+Select the Language resource you created in the above step.

-Under the Classify text section of Language Studio, select Custom text classification.
+Under the Extract information section of Language Studio, select Custom named entity recognition.

 Select Create new project from the top menu in your projects page.
-Creating a project will let you label data, train, evaluate, improve, and deploy your models.
+Creating a project will let you tag data, train, evaluate, improve, and deploy your models.

 After you click, Create new project, a window will appear to let you connect your storage account.
 If you've already connected a storage account, you will see the storage accounted connected.
 If not, choose your storage account from the dropdown that appears and click on Connect storage account; this will set the required roles for your storage account.
 This step will possibly return an error if you are not assigned as owner on the storage account.

-- You only need to do this step once for each new language resource you use.
+- You only need to do this step once for each new resource you use.

 - This process is irreversible, if you connect a storage account to your Language resource you cannot disconnect it later.